ryujt/glacier-restore/README.md

 pip install boto3
 ```

-2. Download or clone the `glacier-restore.py` script from the repository to your local machine.
+2. Download or clone the `glacier-restore.py` and `restore-status.py` scripts from the repository to your local machine.

 ## Usage

+### glacier-restore.py

 To use the `glacier-restore.py` script, navigate to the directory where you saved the script and execute the following command: